1961–62 FC Steaua București season

-The 1961–62 season was FC Steaua București's 14th season since its founding in 1947.
+The 1961–62 season was Romanian football team FC Steaua București's 14th season since its founding in 1947.

 For this season, the club's name changed once again, after 11 years under the name CCA, it changed to CSA Steaua București (Clubul Sportiv al Armatei Steaua – Army Sports Club Steaua), shorted as Steaua București.
 This name marks the club's history, under which it makes great performances though becoming one of the Europe's grands.